FOREX-Euro knocked by euro zone factory gloom

 "There is no expected policy change from the ECB but the

-the bank to use bond buying and other measures to shield weaker
+the bank to use its bond buying and other powers to shield

-payrolls figures due at 1215 GMT, an indicator of the health of
+figures due at 1215 GMT, an indicator of the health of the jobs

 RISKS AHEAD